Chomp: Positions of the game

-and r ≤ n.
+and r ≤ m.
 Their number is the binomial coefficient $\binom{m+n}{n}$, which grows exponentially with m and n.

 Winning the game

-Chomp belongs to the category of impartial two-player perfect information games.
+Chomp belongs to the category of impartial two-player perfect information games, making it also analyzable by Nim because of the Sprague–Grundy theorem.

 For any rectangular starting position, other than 1×1, the first player can win.
 This can be shown using a strategy-stealing argument: assume that the second player has a winning strategy against any initial first-player move.
 Suppose then, that the first player takes only the bottom right hand square.
 By our assumption, the second player has a response to this which will force victory.
 But if such a winning response exists, the first player could have played it as their first move and thus forced victory.
 The second player therefore cannot have a winning strategy.

 Computers can easily calculate winning moves for this game on two-dimensional boards of reasonable size.
 However, as the number of positions grows exponentially, this is infeasible for larger boards.

 For a square starting position (i.e., n × n for any n ≥ 2), the winning strategy can easily be given explicitly.
 The first player should present the second with an L shape of one row and one column only, of the same length, connected at the poisonous square.
 Then, whatever the second player does on one arm of the L, the first player replies with the same move on the second arm, always presenting the second player again with a symmetric L shape.
 Finally, this L will degenerate into the single poisonous square, and the second player would lose.

+Similarly, any n × 2 (for any n ≥ 2) is also trivial.
+The winning starting move is always the bottom right square.
+The board after this move can be thought of as two vertical chains of squares (ignoring the poisoned square), and to win, simply mimic player 2's moves on the other chain.
+Other paths to victory are often more complicated however.